 3 Reasons your account may be frozen

-- Outstanding debt to creditors.
-A creditor can seek a court order to freeze your account and automatically withdrawal its funds in order to pay an outstanding debt.
+A creditor can seek a court order to freeze your account and automatically withdraw its funds in order to pay an outstanding debt.
 Even your bank could freeze your account to collect an unpaid debt, like credit card debt, from your account.
 A creditor would only do that, however, after multiple attempts to communicate with you to settle the outstanding debt.

-- Outstanding debt to the government.
-The Canada Revenue Agency (CRA) has the right to freeze your account and withdrawal funds, without a court order, if you owe them money and haven’t arranged payment.
+The Canada Revenue Agency (CRA) has the right to freeze your account and withdraw funds, without a court order, if you owe them money and haven’t arranged payment.
 Again, they wouldn’t freeze your account without first communicating with you about the issue.

 How to unfreeze a frozen bank account in Canada